 One of the reasons that many of your members joined your association was to get to know more like-minded professionals in their fields.
-Your association can help your members grow their networks and discover more career opportunities by hosting conferences or events.
+Your association can help members grow their networks and discover more career opportunities by hosting conferences or events.

-Event registration and management may sound like a headache to you, but with the help of your AMS, it doesn’t have to be!
 Events are a wonderful way to bring your members together, strengthen your association’s branding and overall presence in your field, and drive non-dues revenue through the sale of tickets and merchandise.

 To host an excellent event for your members, you’ll want to:

 When you’ve planned a great event, you’ll want all of your members to attend.
 While this isn’t always possible, especially for large associations with members scattered all across the country and even the globe, you can facilitate increased participation by giving regional chapters and other member subgroups the tools to host their own events.

 All of your association’s members deserve the opportunity to meet one another at conferences, live learning events, and other in-person programs.
 However, it isn’t always possible for your organization as a whole to reach each one of them.
 Member subgroups such as committees, communities, and regional chapters foster increased collaboration among those who share a geographical location, professional interests, or other similarities.

 Fonteva’s guide to association management software provides a few tips for fostering these groups, including: